Mealybugs are a frustrating pest in any circumstance, but when it comes to houseplants they can become a true nightmare.

 As a general rule, you should carefully remove any visibly infected leaves and separate infected plants from the rest of your houseplants to minimize cross-contamination.

 Focus on pesticides that contain pyrethrin and are marked specifically to handle mealybugs on the label.
-Pyrethrin is a non-toxic plant extract which works well against a variety of pests when mixed with other ingredients.
+Pyrethrin is a non-toxic plant extract that works well against a variety of pests when mixed with other ingredients.

 Organic Neem oil pesticide for plants is a great remedy for plant pest control.
 You can buy it directly at any garden center.

 You can also gently rub down the foliage regularly to kill both bugs and fungi that might not be visible on the plant.